 all communications relating to the market sounding between the disclosing market participant and all market sounding recipients in the course of the sounding, including any document and material provided by the disclosing market participant to a potential investor; and

-where applicable, the communication explaining that the information that has been disclosed in the course of a market sounding has ceased to be inside information.
+where applicable, the communication pursuant to Article 11(6) of Regulation (EU) 596/2014 [To clarify not an additional requirement] explaining that the information that has been disclosed in the course of a market sounding has ceased to be inside information.

 2. Such records shall be made available to the competent authority upon request.